suryaprasath07/ironsite-hackathon/README.md

 ### Research Findings

 - Claude with a site plan image produces significantly accurate zone placement.
 With an image it outputs things like "stage rebar adjacent to the north boundary wall, clear of the existing drainage channel."
-- Telling Claude the current week number and materials needed *before* the full schedule produces better recommendations than burying that context inside a long schedule block.
-Prompt order matters.
+- Telling Claude the current week number and materials delayed(before) it produces a full revised schedule with better recommendations.
-- The `/parse-schedule` endpoint is robust across inconsistent formats — Claude handles bullet lists, numbered lists, CSV rows, and free-text paragraphs and always returns a clean JSON array.
+- The `/parse-schedule` endpoint is robust across inconsistent formats, Claude handles bullet lists, numbered lists, CSV rows, and free-text paragraphs and always returns a clean JSON array.

 ---